haptork/easyLambda/_docs/04-real-world.md

 The example demonstrates various useful features, how can the data be loaded into memory once and then can be processed multiple times with easyLambda dataflow or used elsewhere.
-It also utilizes the fact that easyLambda dataflow columns at any step are immutable, hence the input data can be used multiple times and is never modified.
-EasyLambda however makes sure that the copies are created only when required and uses const references for column selection etc. It shows the use of prll property to spread the data on all processes and how that can be used to use the data outside the easyLambda dataflow.
+It also utilizes the fact that the data at any step is immutable, hence the input data can be used multiple times and is never modified.
+The library implementation however makes sure that the copies are created only when required and uses const references for column selection etc. It shows the use of prll property to spread the data on all processes and how that can be used to use the data outside the easyLambda dataflow.